arnaupv/avgCyclicDir/README.md

 	ln -s ../../system

 **Limitiations :**
-* OpenFOAM v1706 [Other OpenFOAM versions have not been tested].
+* OpenFOAM-4.1 [Other OpenFOAM versions have not been tested].
 * This tool is not yet paralellized.
 * Only one cyclic direction is allowed.
 * The spatial discretitzation in the cyclic direction should be uniform.
 Otherwise